Have you receive a speeding summons NIP (Notice of Intended Prosecution)?

 only then can you be found guilty of driving in excess of a speed restriction.

-The fixed penalty fine (FPN) is £100, however, fines for non fixed penalty offences can be up to £1000 for non motorway and up to £2500 for motorway offences.
-(Speed offence fines are means tested).
+The fixed penalty fine (FPN) is £100.
+It's especially relevant however, to point out that fines for non fixed penalty offences can be up to;

 People often get confused about the manner in which a speed limit is imposed.

 Quite often a defendant will raise the issue that there were no speed limit signs on the road indicating restricted speed.